michimani/invocation-history-extension/README.md

 CMD ["/main"]
 ```

+# IPC (Inter-Process Communication)

+This extension starts an HTTP API server on runtime, listening on `localhost:1203`.
+You can call `GET /invocations` to get a list of AWS Request IDs of functions invoked in the same runtime environment (including currently running ones).

+The port number can be changed by setting the environment variable `INVOCATION_HISTORY_EXTENSION_HTTP_PORT` to any value.
+The default is `1203`.

+Please see [here](https://github.com/michimani/invocation-history-extension/tree/main/docs/ipc.yaml) for API server specs.

-# Example
+# Example for using this extension

-See [_example](https://github.com/michimani/invocation-history-extension/tree/main/_example) for using this extension at the Lambda Function using container image.
+See [_example](https://github.com/michimani/invocation-history-extension/tree/main/_example) for using this extension at the Lambda Function (Golang) using container image.

 # License